Vivid Sydney 2026 with Kids: Best Lights, Family Areas & Tips

 Plan your trip to Vivid Sydney by visiting the Accessibility and Inclusion section on the Vivid website where you can find up-to-date information on accessible services and facilities such as; viewing areas, toilets & adult change facilities, pre-booked minibus parking, drop-off & pick-up zones and more.

 It’s free to see the light installations at Vivid Sydney.
 There are some free live shows as part of Tumbalong Nights.
 Vivid Sydney presents a curated contemporary music program at Tumbalong Park featuring some of Australia’s most exciting artists alongside Sydney’s hottest emerging acts.
-Tickets for Vivid Music, Vivid Food and Vivid Ideas attract a cost.
+Tickets for Vivid Music, Vivid Food and Vivid Minds attract a cost.

 Not surprisingly, on weekends Vivid is packed with crowds.
 For this reason, we suggest going on a weekday, especially earlier in the week.
 (We attended Vivid mid-week last year and there was a lot less people than on visiting on a weekend).